iterative/dvc.org/content/blog/2022-07-19-serving-models-with-mlem.md

 project that uses [DVC](https://dvc.org/) for data versioning and experiment tracking.

-After you have the repo set up, you'll already have the `MLEM` package installed.
+After you have the repo set up, you'll already have the `mlem` package installed.
 This project already has a model that's been trained and validated so we can move on to saving this model.

 ## Save the model

-Inside the `train.py` script, we need to add the `MLEM` import to save the models as we experiment.
+Inside the `train.py` script, we need to add the `mlem` import to save the models as we experiment.
 We don't have to worry about running the training script for this project since we have the model, but it's good to know what's happening under the hood.